About Our Department

 …have stronger executive brain function.

-In Denton ISD, Fine Arts students score more than 50 points higher on SAT scores and master the STAAR English test at more than double the rate of Denton ISD non Fine Arts Students.
+In Denton ISD, Fine Arts students score more than 50 points higher on SAT scores and master the STAAR English test at more than double the rate of DISD students who are not involved in Fine Arts.

 EXPAND YOUR HORIZONS